How to Evaluate a Product Design for Investor Presentations

 Assessing the Prototype

-For functionality, set clear performance standards as benchmarks before you start testing.
-Next, choose a diverse group of beta users to use the prototype and assess its usability.
+New product design engineers start by setting clear performance standards as benchmarks before testing.
+Next, it’s important to choose a diverse group of beta users to use the prototype and assess its usability.
 Once you’ve collected this data, document and analyse the results.
 What did you expect, and what were the results?
 What can you tweak to get the product more ready for presenting?
 What might investors like to know about the data you collected?

 While collecting this data, you should also conduct market research.
 Use your prototype to test and understand demand in the market versus what similar products already exist.
 Would the beta users actually use your product in real life, or do solutions to the problem it solves already exist?
 What’s your competitive edge?
 Make sure this final vision of the product in the market is clear to investors.